english-blog/english-blog.github.io/_posts/2013-06-08-i-am-dark-skinned-proud-healthy-dark-is-beautiful.md

 <div class="separator" style="clear: both; text-align: center;">
  <object class="BLOGGER-youtube-video" classid="clsid:D27CDB6E-AE6D-11cf-96B8-444553540000" codebase="http://download.macromedia.com/pub/shockwave/cabs/flash/swflash.cab#version=6,0,40,0" data-thumbnail-src="http://img.youtube.com/vi/vPayFrCOiZM/0.jpg" height="360" width="480"><param name="movie" value="http://youtube.googleapis.com/v/vPayFrCOiZM&source=uds" /><param name="bgcolor" value="#FFFFFF" /><param name="allowFullScreen" value="true" /><embed width="480" height="360"  src="http://youtube.googleapis.com/v/vPayFrCOiZM&source=uds" type="application/x-shockwave-flash" allowfullscreen="true"></embed></object></div>

 My suggestion is this - Please don't let them dictate, how should you look, how should you smell, how should you dress, over or under.
 It's your body.
 You know the basics to keep it clean.
 That's more than enough.
 Let your mantra be - *Clean & Healthy*.
 Please don't imagine yourself in some one else's body.
-No one in the world worths it.
+No one in the world worth it.

 Your skin color is a gift from your parents.
 It's a symbol of the society, place and culture you belong to.
 Dark or White.
 Feel proud about it !.